coderabbitai/coderabbit-docs/docs/guides/review-instructions.md

 Packages provided by Coderabbit are:

-- `ast-grep-essentials`: A set of essential security rules, because we value security, this package gets it's own property in the `.coderabbit.yml` file, to make it easier to install and not overwrite.
+- `ast-grep-essentials`: A set of essential security rules.
+Because we value security, this package gets its own property in the `.coderabbit.yml` file, to make it easier to install and not overwrite.
 Check the [package repository](https://github.com/coderabbitai/ast-grep-essentials) for more information.